Noah3141/test-project/README.md

 2. Command line `npm install -g typescript`
 3. Command line `npx tsc src/main.ts --outDir ./target; node target/main.js`

-(You may need to run PowerShell as administrator, and run `Get-ExecutionPolicy`.
+(On Windows, you may need to run PowerShell as administrator, and run `Get-ExecutionPolicy`.
 If it returns "Restricted", run `Set-ExecutionPolicy RemoteSigned`)

+`src/main` offers the entry point. `debug` can be set to true to enable other log statements, but this is not set up to be insightful now that it works.

 ## Decisions